libbitcoin/libbitcoin-explorer/README.md

 All files in this repository fall under the license specified in [COPYING](https://github.com/libbitcoin/libbitcoin_explorer/blob/master/COPYING).
 The project is licensed as [AGPL with a lesser clause](https://wiki.unsystem.net/en/index.php/Libbitcoin/License).
 It may be used within a proprietary project, but the core library and any changes to it must be published on-line.
 Source code for this library must always remain free for everybody to access.

+**About Libbitcoin**

+The libbitcoin toolkit is a set of cross platform C++ libraries for building bitcoin applications.
+The toolkit consists of several libraries, most of which depend on the foundational [libbitcoin](https://github.com/libbitcoin/libbitcoin) library.
+Each library's repository can be cloned and built using common [automake](http://www.gnu.org/software/automake) instructions.
+There are no packages yet in distribution however each library includes an installation script (described below) which is regularly verified in the automated build.

 **Table of Contents**

 * [Background](#background)